• Skip to primary navigation

 Chocolate Hazelnut Filling

-• Once all the hazelnuts are de-skinned, place in a high-speed blender with the remaining ingredients and blend until smooth (you may need to scrape the sides down a few times).
+• Place the roasted and de-skinned hazelnuts in a high-speed blender with the melted cacao butter, coconut oil, maple syrup, coconut milk, vanilla extract, cacao powder and Himalayan salt.
+Blend it all together until it turns into a smooth cream (you may need to scrape the sides down a few times).

-• Scoop into a glass container and place in the fridge until ready to use.
+Scoop your filling into a glass container and place it in the fridge until you're ready to use.
+You want it to be chilled so it doesn't melt the bottom layer of chocolate.

 Chocolate Coating